“Do pansies have seedlings that you can save for the next year?” Question from April of Dresden, Tennessee

 Answer: The red fire ant (Solenopsis invicta) is an introduced species that’s a painful problem down South, and gardeners with fire ant problems really pay the price.
 Thankfully, there […]

 Answer: The key to choosing great vegetables, herbs, and fruits for container gardening is selecting compact varieties and/or planting in containers that are large enough to support your vegetables through the season.
-Then it’s all bout getting your potting soil, fertilizer […]
+Then it’s all about getting your potting soil, fertilizer […]

 “What’s the best soil when planting tomatoes?”
 Question from Jonathon of Centreville, Alabama.

 Answer: Getting your soil and feeding regime right is so important for growing great tomatoes.
 In general, tomatoes like fertile, well-drained soil that is high in organic matter and has a relatively neutral soil pH of around 6.0 to 6.8.
-If you are growing plants in ground, amend your soil well with a […]
+If you are growing plants in the ground, amend your soil well with […]